-MJ: America's most popular cable reality show is called "Duck Dynasty," which involves a bunch of duck hunters.
+MJ: America's most popular cable reality show right now is called "Duck Dynasty," which involves a bunch of duck hunters.
 Should hunters, and people who raise ducks, be worried about influenza?

 PD: I don't think so.
 These species crossovers are pretty rare—but they do happen.
 We had a H3N2 virus last year coming across from pigs to humans at agricultural fairs.
 It was only people who were getting very friendly with pigs, you know, they were going up close to the pigs and saying, "How are you, pig?" sort of thing.